-If a student arrives late to school, the student must report to the office to sign in and receive a pass.
-Students not in the room and ready to work when the bell rings will be counted as tardy.
+If a student arrives late to school, the student must report to the office for a pass.
+StudentsFbu not in the room and ready to work when the bell rings will be counted as tardy.
+Tardiness will be counted on a quarterly basis.
+An Excessive Tardy is being more than 60 minutes late to school without a valid excuse.
+Tardies will be documented by teachers as procedural infractions.